Paul Cullen (general): Recognition and awards

 A portrait of Cullen by artist Mathew Lynn, painted in 2002 when Cullen was 93 years old, hangs in the National Portrait Gallery (Australia).

 Personal life

 Cullen was married three times.
 His first wife was Phyllis Marjorie Sampson, and with her had twins Christopher and Dinah.
-His second wife was Jenny Whitington (nee Drake-Brockman), from whom he was divorced.
+His second wife was Jenny Whitington (née Drake-Brockman), from whom he was divorced.
 In 1973 he married Eve Daly, and with her bred Galloway cattle at Wingello Park, near Goulburn, New South Wales, from 1983.